75 Things You Should Never Do For Your Health

 You Avoid Deep And Meaningful Connections

 "There are many areas outside of better diet or a new workout program that may be impacting your health and happiness without you even realizing it," says Dr. Jane Frederick, a fertility reproductive endocrinologist in Orange County, California.
 "For example, avoiding deep and meaningful connections in life can impact your health.
 The human experience is about connecting with other people, like marriage, close friendships, and staying in touch with family).
-People with strong social ties were found to be healthier and have a lower risk of death.
-Being in a long term relationship like marriage decreases the risk of depression, suicide, and drug abuse.
-In Okinawa, Japan, multiple studies show that strong family ties are one primary reasons the people have incredible longevity despite being one of the poorest areas of the country."
+People with strong social ties were found to be healthier and have a lower risk of death."

 You Base Your Health Decisions on Anecdotes, Not Data

 "Even at this data-driven age, we are still human beings and as such, find stories much more compelling than data," says Talya Miron-Shatz, Ph.D., a visiting researcher at Cambridge University and CEO of Buddy & Soul.
 "That neighbor who smoked when pregnant and has a gifted child does not mean smoking is good during pregnancy.
 It is not a good idea to base your decisions — whether to exercise, vaccinate, test for a condition, or treat it — on a story, even though we tend to assign stories greater significance than numbers."